Sending money abroad – how does it work?

 If you do not have a valid identity document, the bank will verify your identity using other reliable documents and checks.
 The requirements are determined on a case-by-case basis.
 It depends on how the bank accesses the level of risk you entail for them as a new client.

 The bank can advise you on this issue.
-If you do not reach an agreement and your request is refused, you have the option of contacting the public authority The National Board for Consumer Disputes (ARN) who will investigate your claim for free.
+If you do not reach an agreement and your request is refused, you have the option of contacting the public authority The National Board for Consumer Disputes (ARN).

 The website of The National Board for Consumer Disputes (ARN)